SkeletonMan03/FZEasyMarauderFlash/README.md

 * Step 0 only has to be ran once.
 (That doesn't mean it's okay to skip it unless you're running it again after having just used it)
 0) run `pip3 install -r requirements.txt`.
 1) Press and hold the `BOOT` button on the module
-2) Connect the devboard or ESP32 board via USB.
+2) While still holding `BOOT`, connect the devboard or ESP32 board via USB.
 3) Press and release the `RESET` button.
-4) Release the BOOT button.
+4) Release the `BOOT` button.
 5) run `python3 EasyInstall.py`.
 6) Select the option of what you want to do